 Is your job search putting you in a rotten mood?
 Well, chances are the people around you have taken notice; including your recruiter.

 We get it.
 You try to stay positive.
-After submitting your resume for the umpteenth time with the same response, radio silence, you're starting to grow pretty darn frustrated.
-You've followed all of the rules: optimized your LinkedIn profile, refreshed your cover letter, and triple checked your resume.
+After submitting your resume for the umpteenth time with the same radio silent response, you're starting to grow pretty darn frustrated.
+And you followed all of the rules: optimized your LinkedIn profile, refreshed your cover letter, and triple checked your resume.
 Still nothing.

 How to Win the Heart of Your Recruiter